 Dan Corson’s ambitious design includes scores of abstract “longhorn/bird” sculptural components, angled to resemble a flock flying out from underneath the railroad and interstate bridges that span over the Hemphill Connector.
 Each of these identical components is twelve (12) feet long and made of robust translucent polyethylene with a frosted white finish.
 The “longhorn/birds” glow from dusk to dawn with internal LED lights which Corson has programmed with sixty (60) variations of colors and patterns that slowly shift so that the change from one to next is not perceived while motoring through the connector.

-On the Downtown side, a free-standing sculpture will feature twenty-eight (28) “longhorn/birds”, supported by five (5) painted steel supports with the tallest thirty-five (35) feet in height.
-On the Near Southside end, another thirty-five (35) “longhorn/birds” will be suspended from the I-30 overpass beams with some emerging out from under the connector.
+On the Downtown side, a free-standing sculpture features twenty-eight (28) “longhorn/birds”, supported by five (5) painted steel supports with the tallest thirty-five (35) feet in height.
+On the Near Southside end, another thirty-five (35) “longhorn/birds” are suspended from the I-30 overpass beams with some emerging out from under the connector.

-Corson’s longtime collaborator, KiboWorks, Inc., is implementing Flight on his behalf.
+Corson’s longtime collaborator, KiboWorks, Inc., implemented Flight on his behalf.
 KiboWorks selected two local companies to fabricate and install all metal components (GST Manufacturing) and to assemble and install the “longhorn/bird” components (Displays Fine Art Services).